TSV 1860 Munich: Origins of the club

 The roots of the TSV's founding as a physical fitness and gymnastics association go back to a meeting held 15 July 1848 in a local pub, Buttlesche Brauerei zum Bayerischen Löwen.
 It was a time of revolutionary foment due to the 1848 Revolutions, and the club was banned in 1849 by the Bavarian monarchy for "republican activities".
 The club was formally reestablished on 17 May 1860 and after mergers with a number of other local associations in 1862 was known as Turnverein München.
 A football department was created on 6 March 1899 and played its first matches against other squads three years later.
+On 13 March 1880 the club officially adopted the lion on their crest and the nickname Die Löwen (the Lions).